JJ5421/wearable-biosensors-ros2/README.md

 - sudo systemctl enable pigpiod
 - sudo systemctl start pigpiod
 - pip install pigpio
+7. Give sudo control to user to enable shutdown button and pigpiodaemon
+- sudo visudo
+- Below %sudo   ALL=(ALL:ALL) ALL, insert:
+- <your_username> ALL=(ALL) NOPASSWD: /sbin/shutdown
+- <your_username> ALL=(ALL) NOPASSWD: /usr/local/bin/pigpiod
-7. Restart Rpi (with above usage information in action) and check ROS topics to ensure that your setup works
+8. Restart Rpi (with above usage information in action) and check ROS topics to ensure that your setup works
-8. Test bag output into the /wearable-biosensors-ros2/ros_bags folder if this is important to you
+9. Test bag output into the /wearable-biosensors-ros2/ros_bags folder if this is important to you
-9. Outstanding question of whether or not the bags are corrupted by a sudden power-off
+10. Outstanding question of whether or not the bags are corrupted by a sudden power-off

 THE FOLLOWING IS OLD PACKAGE RELATED INFORMATION TO RUN BASIC ROS2 FUNCTIONALITY